Partners and Projects

 Read more about these milestone flood risk reduction projects below.

 Yuba Water also continually seeks to implement other, non-structural measures to improve public safety, such as agency and technology development.
-Some of the major research and operations coordination efforts underway include:
+Some of the major research and operational coordination efforts underway include:

-- Forecast-Coordinated Operations: Through improved data gathering, real-time information exchange and application of recent advancements in forecasting, Forecast-Coordinated Operations helps minimize the risk of exceeding river channel capacity during high-flow events
+- Through improved data gathering, real-time information exchange and application of recent advancements in forecasting, Forecast-Coordinated Operations helps minimize the risk of exceeding river channel capacity during high-flow events.

-- Forecast-Informed Reservoir Operations: Implementing forecast-informed reservoir operations reduces flood risk and improves public safety by using weather forecasts to determine the optimal releases for a dam in advance of threatening storms.
+- Implementing forecast-informed reservoir operations reduces flood risk and improves public safety by using weather forecasts to determine the optimal releases for a dam in advance of threatening storms.

-- Feather River Regional Flood Management Plan: Yuba Water, Three Rivers Levee Improvement Authority, Marysville Levee Commission and Sutter Butte Flood Control Agency partnered to develop the Feather River Flood Management Plan.
+- Yuba Water, Three Rivers Levee Improvement Authority, Marysville Levee Commission and Sutter Butte Flood Control Agency partnered to develop the Feather River Flood Management Plan.
 The plan outlines the long-term vision and goals for flood risk reduction in the region.